Logo Icon of River’s Bend Family Dental

-Losing teeth can happen to us young or old.
-Poor oral hygiene, failing root canal or unexpected trauma are just some of the many reasons we could lose a tooth or multiple teeth.
+Losing teeth can happen to anyone, whether young or old.
+Poor oral hygiene, failing root canals, or unexpected trauma are just some of the many reasons we could lose a tooth or multiple teeth.
 But being toothless can cripple and hinder our ability to speak, chew and smile in front of friends.
 Get to know how a full or partial denture can help make a difference in your life.

 Removable partial dentures and full dentures are often used to replace missing teeth.
-These are completely customized plates and frames to fit only your mouth.
-Dentures can be characterized to your individual needs.
-If you had a gap in a specific spot and want it in the same exact place, totally doable.
-If you had a gap before and want the space closed now, completely doable as well.
-At Rivers Bend, we try to make dentures that resemble natural original teeth.
-This helps you regain your full, true confident smile while protecting exposed gums and giving you better functionality again.
+These are completely customized plates and frames to fit your mouth.
+Dentures can be characterized by your individual needs.
+If you have a gap in a specific spot and want it in the same exact place, that’s totally doable.
+Suppose you had a gap before and want the space closed now, completely doable as well.
+At River’s Bend, we try to make dentures that resemble natural original teeth.
+This helps you regain your full, true, confident smile while protecting exposed gums and restoring your functionality.

-If you are scheduled for a denture or partial fitting and you still have questions if dentures are right for you, please contact our staff.
+If you are scheduled for a denture or partial fitting and still have some questions, please contact our staff.
 We will always tailor your care to your individual needs.

-*If you’re afraid of dentures or have a set that don’t stay in place very well, you may want to consider best implants with your dentures.
+*If you’re afraid of dentures or have a set that doesn’t stay in place very well, you may want to consider implants with your dentures.
 Learn more about implants here.

 Full Denture Expectations